 Adaptive Redaction is a unique and award winning technology for the proactive approach to critical information protection, preventing sensitive data inadvertently being shared outside or within an organization as well as mitigating inbound targeted attacks.
 The cornerstone of an Adaptive Data Loss Prevention solution, Adaptive Redaction provides a mechanism whereby the traditional ‘stop and block’ nature of traditional Data Loss Prevention solutions can be overcome with the automatic removal of only the exact content which breaks policy – leaving the rest of the communication to continue unhindered.
 Adaptive Redaction can also remove potentially harmful active content from documents before they are opened by the user, enabling the Secure flow of business.
 For many, the challenge of receiving documents with embedded APTs (Advanced Persistent Threats) can be easily overcome by removing active content from all received documents.
 The required information gets through unhindered, the malware is blocked.

-Data redaction can be used across the Clearswift Secure Gateway and ARgon families, and protects the organization’s business interests; ensures data protection compliance; and supports the business process.
+Data redaction can be used across the Clearswift Secure Gateway solutions and protects the organization’s business interests; ensures data protection compliance; and supports the business process, as illustrated below:

 - Business interests: redaction prevents the accidental (or otherwise) export of confidential business critical information

 - Business compliance: redaction maintains regulatory compliance by preventing the leakage of PII, especially in the use of tokens